gnemtsov/ab-app/README.md

 ## Architecture

 On the backend, there is a corresponding .sql file for each application table.
-This file contains a query that must be executed to fetch table data from a database.
+This file contains a query that is executed to fetch table data from a database.
 Column descriptions are also stored on the backend.
 They are stored as .json files as array of objects.
 These descriptions go to `cols` property of the table React component (see below).

 The backend is responsible for fetching table data from a database, applying backend "formatters" (see below) and providing column descriptions.